Amazon - http://goo.gl/K0UuT5

 Paul woke screaming.

 Well.
 His version of screaming.
 A bit different with no tongue.
-He tried to strangle the noise in his throat by clenching his teeth together and it finally worked.
+He tried to strangle the noise in his throat by clenching his teeth and it finally worked.

 Breath rushed in and out of his lungs and he wiped at his face.